(888) 552-6760 SCHEDULE AN APPOINTMENT

 Pharyngeal cancer symptoms

-General symptoms of pharyngeal cancer are typically mild and can often be explained away as being caused by other conditions.
-These symptoms include:
+Symptoms of pharyngeal cancer are typically mild and may often be explained away as being caused by other conditions.
+These symptoms may include:

 • Sore throat without other cold or flu symptoms, especially if it persists